nitchlive-dictionary/nitchlive-dictionary.github.io/README.md

 20. Strip mining?
 More like stripper - Connor
 21. If the US Government is watching revolt against IKEA and Swedish meatballs - Connor
 22. Do you like starving children in Venezuela - ???
+23. 1v1 me in Clash Royale - Cactus

 ###### This site was made for keeping funny, weird, or other interesting messages remembered.
-If your message is in this site and you don't want it to be, feel free to contact me on discord by itlpasta11
+If your message is on this page and you don't want it to be, feel free to contact me on discord by itlpasta11